DHS removes all members of cyber security advisory boards, halts investigations

 * if you don't have to bring back 10% of the rules that you slashed, you haven't slashed enough yet

-We're now entering the phase where everything is getting slashed.
+USA is now entering the phase where everything is getting slashed - following the will of the majority of -Pennsylvania- the people.

-At the level of a company, this can bring great efficiencies, and make reusable self-driving rockets.
+At the level of a company, this can bring great efficiencies, and make reusable self-driving cancer-free nuclear-fusion based rockets.
+Or crypto scams.

-We'll watch from the other side of the Atlantic how the great libertarianism experiment goes for the US.
+We'll watch from the other side of the Atlantic how the great libertarianism experiment goes for the USA.

 I expect both impressive improvements, and dramatic karmic irony.